 When can I remove private mortgage insurance (PMI) from my loan?

-To remove private mortgage insurance (PMI) that you pay on your mortgage loan, you must be up to date with your monthly payments.
-These rules apply to mortgages closed on or after July 29, 1999.
-Federal law generally provides two ways for you to remove PMI from your home loan: canceling PMI or PMI termination.
+The federal Homeowners Protection Act provides rights to remove PMI under certain circumstances.
+These rights apply to mortgages related to single-family principal residences, closed on or after July 29, 1999.
+The law generally provides two ways for you to remove PMI from your home loan: canceling PMI or PMI termination.

 Request PMI cancellation

-You can also make this request earlier if you have made additional payments to reduce the principal balance of your mortgage to 80 percent of the original value of your home.
+You can also make this request earlier if you have made additional payments that reduce the principal balance of your mortgage to 80 percent of the original value of your home.
+For this purpose, “original value” generally means either the contract sales price or the appraised value of your home at the time you purchased it, whichever is lower (or, if you have refinanced, the appraised value at the time you refinanced).

 There are other important criteria you must meet if you want to cancel PMI on your loan: